Magnum Mania!

 Contrary to popular belief, the chopper's paint job is not a custom design.
 The paint scheme (namely the diagonal bands) and colors (bright) are one of several standard factory designs available in the 500 series.

 T.C.'s chopper was the sole flight craft of his air charter company Island Hoppers.
 Primarily a tourist sightseeing business, Island Hoppers first homebase was at a public heliport in Honolulu (first two seasons).
 For most of the show, it operated out of the Makai Research Pier on the SE coast of Oahu, close to Sea Life Park.
 In the late '70s, before he owned Island Hoppers, T.C. flew birds for a charter compnay called Ken Enderlin Charters.
 After saving his money for "years", he was able to purchase his own chopper and charter business in 1980.
 Somewhat surprisingly, T.C. never named his helicopter.
 It's simply refered to as "The Chopper".
-The chopper's registration number (the tail number) is N1095-A.
+In the Vietnam War with the Marines, T.C. flew Huey's, Kiowa's, Little Bird's and Cobra's.

 Magnum & T.C. in the Chopper